Why teach yourself body language?

-(If this is too daunting to start with, have a friend or two sit where you can see them.
+If this is too daunting to start with, have a friend or two sit in different places throughout the audience where you can see them.

 If you are reading, the temptation is to do just that.
 You stay head down for the whole of your talk.
 This is BORING for your audience.
 And rude.
 You have people there who made an effort to be present.
 Ignoring them because you are reading will make them feel cut out or alienated.

 If you must read use single-side printing, double spacing and number your pages.
 Use a larger than usual clear font and mark all the major points with a highlighter.
 This will lessen the possibility of losing your place when look up to meet your audience.